 We provide both a Python and a Scratch-like interface, so those who might find Python intimidating are not excluded.
 If you have students who would rather use their own editor, laptop or phone to develop and upload code then this is also possible.

 The competition is free to enter and the basic kit will be provided, upon the condition that all the parts of the kit are returned at the end.

 # How much will we need to spend on a robot?

 We place no restriction on how teams can add to the components in the kit to realize their robots.
 The intention is that teams could field a basic robot with little more than the kit and a competitive robot using only additional materials available in an Art or DT classroom, or from their parents' garage.

 If the possibility for resources is available, teams will probably benefit from more substantial servos for whatever manipulation is required.
-Last year, 3D printed parts and vacuum cups were popular additions with some teams.
-We can offer advice on buying additional parts, and they don't have to be expensive if brought through the right channels.
+3D printed parts and vacuum cups have been popular additions with some teams.
+We can offer advice on buying additional parts, and they don't have to be expensive if bought through the right channels.
 As an example, eBay vendors are selling packs of four servos for six pounds.
-In general additions can be bought quite cheaply, especially if students plan ahead and are prepared to wait for shipping.
+In general, additions can be bought quite cheaply, especially if students plan ahead and are prepared to wait for shipping.
 There is deliberately time in the schedule to allow for this.

 Yes, absolutely.
 Don't let this put you off - the simplest robots are frequently the best because they have less to go wrong and teams can focus on programming and testing.